daniel-schroeder-dev/task-manager-app/dev-blog.md

 I'm using `dotenv` in this project as opposed to `env-vars` which was used in the Node course I took. `dotenv` was very easy to understand and setup.
 I still need to setup the heroku environment variables though.

+## 1-17-2020

+#### Sessions Out, JWT In

+After reading up on sessions for awhile, I decided to fall back to using JWT authentication for this app, at least for now.
+The main point of building this app is to practice concepts I've already learned, not to add more complexity, and setting up Redis and express-session would involve learning a slightly new way of authentication, so I'm going to stick with what I know for now but may drop in another strategy in the future.